What Does a Guardian Ad Litem Do?

 Fundamentally, the role of a court-appointed guardian ad litem is to represent the best interests of the child in a legal action involving the parents.
 The guardian ad litem is the child’s legal voice in court.
 It’s important to note that the guardian ad litem is not the child’s lawyer in the sense of simply advocating for what the child wants.
 As Cadicina notes, a guardian ad litem’s role “is not necessarily legal representation.”

-While the child’s wishes are important, the guardian ad litem’s duty is to ensure the child’s best interests are met, even if that conflicts with the child’s preference.
+The child’s wishes are important, but the guardian ad litem’s duty is to ensure the child’s best interests are met even if that conflicts with the child’s preferences.
 For example, a child may prefer to be with one parent, but that parent’s living situation is unsafe for the child, or the parent’s plan would not provide for the child’s needs or well-being.

 If what the child wants and what the guardian ad litem believes is best does not align, the guardian ad litem can explain the discrepancy to the court to resolve the issue.
 Ultimately, the guardian ad litem is present “to assist the person and the court in the process,” Cadicina says.